lcmd-epfl/NaviCat/README.md

 * [EPSim](https://github.com/lcmd-epfl/EPSim), a tool to calculate the  distance to Sabatier's ideal catalyst.
 * [MORESIM](https://github.com/lcmd-epfl/MORESIM), a module to perform replica exchange simulations.
 * [LKR](https://github.com/lcmd-epfl/Local_Kernel_Regression), a step-by-step demonstration of local kernel ridge regression for machine learning applications.
 * [Reaction representation of organocatalysts](https://github.com/lcmd-epfl/reaction-representation), a step-by-step demonstration of how to generate reaction representations for the prediction of selectivity in enantioselective organocatalysis.
+Includes a database of 754 activation energies.

 ## Databases [↑](#databases)